 Illegal command 0a CPBase: 0x013d7e00 CPEnd: 0x01417de0 CPHiWatermark: 0x0003c000 CPLoWatermark: 0x00020000 CPReadWriteDistance: 0x00000020 CPWritePointer: 0x013f6a00 CPReadPointer: 0x013f69e0 CPBreakpoint: 0x00000000 bFF_GPReadEnable: true bFF_BPEnable: false bFF_BPInt: false bFF_Breakpoint: false bFF_GPLinkEnable: true bFF_HiWatermarkInt: true bFF_LoWatermarkInt: false

 Not sure if these will help at all, but as they weren't recorded I thought I may as well provide them.

-#2 Updated by Filipianosol over 2 years ago
+#2 Updated by Filipianosol about 5 years ago

 It was originally found out by Rayman forum's members.
 You have to keep pressing A fast during the loading screen before this round starts, then this stage will load, at least on Direct3D 11 after removing the cache files from ShaderCache.